 - Brussel Sprouts - These need a good wash.
 You may find you want to discard the top leaves just for assurance.
 Trip the ends and cut them in half lengthwise.
 You can air fry them whole, however, giving them a bit more surface area to work with means extra crispness!

-Step 1: In a large bowl, gently toss together the sprouts, olive oil, salt, and ground pepper.
+Step 1: In a large bowl, gently toss together the sprouts in avocado oil.

 Step 2: Place the vegetables in the air fryer basket, in a single layer, leaving enough room between each one so that they don't steam.
 Work in batches if you need to.

-Step 5: Transfer air-fried Brussel sprouts to a serving bowl or platter, and drizzle the balsamic glaze on top.
+Step 5: Transfer air-fried Brussels sprouts to a serving bowl or platter.
+Toss it with the miso sesame sauce.
 Enjoy!

 Recipe Tips